A survey, conducted by Statistics Canada, found that two-thirds of the

 The good thing is that this syndrome is fairly easy to treat, once you

-have it.
+are aware that you have it.
 So, if this sounds like you, consider

 making the following changes...